This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 When I grabbed the positive cable and started wiggling it, I got a couple of dropouts of the electrical system.

-It's for this reason that I think you should seriously consider replacing both the positive and negative side battery cables to eliminate this Chevrolet intermittent electrical problem once and for all.
+It's for this reason that I think you should seriously consider replacing both battery cables to eliminate this Chevrolet intermittent electrical problem once and for all.

 Let's talk about the negative side first.
 The battery is on the passenger side of the engine compartment near the firewall.